jwvillain/quickPCR/README.md

 </details>
 <br>

 Generate plot of the RQV values to get a quick view of the data.
+Use "?quickPlot" to see more information on how to customize plots.

 ``` r
 qPCR_plot<-quickPlot(data_df = subset(RQV_noNormalize, RQV_noNormalize[,3] == "LGR5"),